vporton/zk-ideas/README.md

 Now it can be done this way:

 - Make a new secret Ethereum account.
-- Transfer some ETH for gas to it.
+- Transfer some ETH for gas to it (it may also need ERC-20/NFT/etc. transfers).
 - Call the contract.

 This way has some deficiencies: